LordJatonyas/Winter-Town/README.md

 2. Using Lens API

-Follow the tutorial on https://docs.lens.xyz/docs/developer-quickstart
+Go into the `lens-app` directory and follow the tutorial on https://docs.lens.xyz/docs/developer-quickstart

 ## Prizes
 Hack for Better Infrastructure: Sony :headphones: